microsoft/o365-moodle/local/onenote/README.md

 - A notebook is created called "Moodle Notebook" in the OneNote account of the user
 - Sections are created in that notebook with the names of all the courses the user is currently enrolled into.
 - A page is created inside that section corresponding to the submission or feedback as necessary.
-- The title of the submission / feedback page is the name of the assignment, prefixed by "Submission: " / "Feedback: ", and postfixed by "[firstname lastname]" of the student.
+- The title of the submission / feedback page is the name of the assignment, prefixed by "Submission: " / "Feedback: ", and suffixed by "[firstname lastname]" of the student.
 - Note that these actions take place in a lazy manner and only when necessary i.e. when the corresponding notebook, section, or page does not exist.
 - These actions will also occur if the user subsequently goes into OneNote and deletes the notebook, section, or page.
 - The connection between Moodle and the OneNote section or page is via the unique id of the section or page.
 This connection is loose i.e. if the user deletes the section or page, a new one will be created in its place and the appropriate ID maintained in the related Moodle database is updated.